 Peretto: peretto@econ.duke.edu.
 Department of Economics, Duke University, United States.

-The authors would like to thank Guido Cozzi, Jakob Madsen and Francesco Venturini for the useful discussion at the workshop in the University of St. Gallen.
+We thank two anonymous referees for their useful comments.
+We also thank Guido Cozzi, Jakob Madsen and Francesco Venturini for the useful discussion at the workshop held at the University of St. Gallen.

 1 Introduction